-Pipet the contents of the vial into a test tube (the conical bottom of the test tube allows for easy removal of the lower aqueous layer).
+- a.
+Pipet the contents of the vial into a test tube.
 At this point, water and small amounts of other impurities are mixed in with the cyclohexene product.
-Water will interfere with IR and GC analysis so must be removed completely.
-To do this, add water ($\sim 1 \text{ mL}$) to the reaction tube.
+Water will interfere with IR and GC analysis so it must be removed completely. - b.
+Add water (~ 1 mL) to the test tube.
 Mix the two layers thoroughly by drawing some of the lower up into the pipet and expelling it back through the solution repeatedly for a couple of minutes.
 This procedure is called washing.
-Remove the lower aqueous layer and place in a waste beaker.

-Next, add 1 mL of 1 M sodium hydroxide (NaOH) to the tube and mix thoroughly as was done with the water wash.
-It is important to mix the layers thoroughly (think Italian dressing mixing-thoroughness).
-Remove the lower aqueous layer and place in the beaker you marked for waste.

-Next, add brine (saturated aqueous sodium chloride, $\sim 1-2$ mL) to the tube and mix thoroughly as was done with the water wash.
+Remove the lower aqueous layer and place in a waste beaker. - c.
+Add 1 mL of 1 M sodium hydroxide (NaOH) to the tube and mix thoroughly as was done with the water wash.
+It is important to mix the layers thoroughly (think Italian dressing mixing thoroughness).
+Remove the lower aqueous layer and place in the beaker you marked for waste. - d.
+Add brine (saturated aqueous sodium chloride, $\sim 1-2$ mL) to the tube and mix thoroughly as was done with the water wash.
 It is important to mix the layers thoroughly.
 Washing with brine is a pre-drying step that removes most of the water from the organic phase.
-Remove the lower aqueous layer and place in the beaker you marked for waste.
-Using a clean dry pipet, transfer the organic layer to a clean, dry vial.
-There should be no droplets of water present at this point.
+Remove the lower aqueous layer and place in the beaker you marked for waste. - e.
+Using a clean dry pipet, transfer the organic layer to a clean dry vial.
+There should be no droplets of water present at this point. - f.
 Add several spheres of CaCl2, cap and gently swirl the contents well.
-DO NOT CRUSH the spheres.
-If the spheres clump together, add a few more and again gently swirl.
-Repeat this process until the newly added spheres no longer clump together.
-(If all the visible droplets of water were not completely removed first, instead of clumping together, the first few spheres of drying agent will break apart and form a cloudy looking mass at the bottom of the vial.
-In such a case, carefully pipet the contents to another clean dry vial, leaving behind the cloudy layer.)
+DO NOT STIR or CRUSH the spheres with a utensil.
+If the spheres lose their shape and clump together, this means they are absorbing water.
+Add a few more and again gently swirl.
+Repeat this process until the newly added spheres no longer clump together. - g.
+If all the visible droplets of water were not completely removed first, instead of clumping together, the first few spheres of drying agent will break apart and form a cloudy looking mass (layer) at the bottom of the vial.
+In such a case, carefully pipet the contents to another clean dry vial, leaving behind the cloudy layer.
 Set the capped vial into a small beaker for safe keeping and allow the solution to dry for at least five minutes.
-Transfer the dried product to a clean, dry tared vial and obtain/record the mass and calculate a percent yield (review general chemistry if needed).
-Sign up for the GC/IR analysis then continue cleaning your equipment until you are called to carry out the GC/IR analysis - do not waste time waiting in line.
+Transfer the dried product to a clean, dry tared vial and obtain/record the mass and calculate a percent yield (review general chemistry if needed). - h.
+Sign up for GC/IR analysis, then continue cleaning your equipment until you are called to carry out the GC/IR analysis do not waste time waiting in line. - i.
 Perform the chemical tests as described below.

-Calculate the % yield and show your calculations.
-Attach this (scanned and pdf) to your report.
+Calculate the % yield and show your calculations in your ELN.
+Make sure to include these calculations in your post-lab report.

-The results and discussion section of your formal report should include, but are not limited to: a discussion on the purity of your product (GC) and what the IR does or does not, tell you, and a discussion of the percent yield.
+The results and discussion section of your formal report should include, but is not limited to: a discussion on the purity of your product (GC) and what the IR does, or does not, tell you, and a discussion of the percent yield.